Lawyer for British IS bride says her baby may have died

-LONDON (AP) — The lawyer for a teenager who ran away from her London home to join the Islamic State group in Syria says he has received unconfirmed reports that her newborn baby has died.
+LONDON (AP) — The newborn son of a U.K.-born teenager, who left her London home to join the Islamic State group in Syria, is believed to have died, Begum’s lawyer said Friday.

-Tasnime Akunjee tweeted Friday he has “strong but as yet unconfirmed reports that Shamima Begum’s son has died.”
-He declined to provide further details.
+Tasnime Akunjee tweeted that he has “strong but as yet unconfirmed reports that Shamima Begum’s son has died.
+He was a British citizen.”

-Begum was 15 when she traveled to Syria with two friends to marry IS fighters in 2015.
-She recently resurfaced in a refugee camp, and gave birth last month.
+Begum was 15 when she and two friends left London to marry IS fighters in Syria in 2015, at a time when the group’s online recruitment program lured many impressionable young people to its self-proclaimed caliphate.

-She told journalists that she wanted to raise her son in Britain, but the government revoked her citizenship.

 Most Read Nation & World Stories